What is Scalping in Trading? Definition, Meaning and Strategies

 • Scalping requires a certain level of focus and discipline to make fast trading decisions.

-• Scalpers tend to focus only on technical analysis while only incorporating fundamental analysis when important news or economic events could influence price over the short term.
+• Scalpers tend to focus only on technical analysis, while incorporating fundamental analysis only when important news or economic events could influence price over the short term.

 • Scalpers trade the market through derivative products such as CFDs or spread betting.